Why It Works

 Back to the odd manner of eating at my house: Salpicón is served warm as soon as it's made.
 In this stage, it is slightly steamy and moist, and, though fine, some people (myself included) prefer it to be a little more on the crisp side.
 Naturally, at home, three variations of salpicón were offered: freshly made, sautéed in butter (the accompanying recipe offers a how-to on the buttered salpicón), and, for those who preferred their salpicón to be like aserrín (sawdust), sautéed, re-processed in the food processor, and fried to a dark golden brown.
 Most homes will offer one of these, according to the cook's prerogative, but come to my house and you can order yours however you like.
 Or you could just have a bowl of cereal...

-1 large green bell pepper, cored, seeded, and cut into 1 inch pieces
+1 large green bell pepper (7 ounces; 200g), cored, seeded, and cut into 1-inch pieces, divided

-1 large white or yellow onion, peeled and cut into 1 inch pieces
+1 large white or yellow onion (8 ounces; 225g), peeled and cut into 1-inch pieces, divided

 2 teaspoons black peppercorns

-Place beef, 1/2 bell pepper, 1/2 onion, 2 teaspoons salt, peppercorns, and garlic in large pot.
+In a large pot, combine beef, half of the bell pepper, half of the onion, salt, peppercorns, and garlic.
 Add enough cold water to cover ingredients by 2 inches.
-Bring mixture to boil over medium-high heat, then, immediately reduce heat to medium-low and simmer until beef is cooked through, about 15 minutes.
+Bring mixture to boil over medium-high heat, then immediately reduce heat to medium-low, and simmer until beef is cooked through, about 15 minutes.

-Place half of beef, half of remaining bell pepper, and half of remaining onion in food processor and pulse until mixture is finely chopped.
+In a food processor fitted with a metal blade, combine half of the beef, half of the remaining bell pepper, and half of the remaining onion and pulse until mixture is finely chopped.
 Transfer to large mixing bowl and repeat with remaining beef, bell pepper, and onion.
 Squeeze lime over beef and toss to combine.
-Season to taste with salt.
+Season with salt to taste.

-Salpicón may be served immediately (see note for serving suggestions) or toasted slightly in skillet: Melt butter in large skillet over medium-high heat.
-Add beef and cook, stirring, until beginning to crisp and dry out, about 15 minutes.
-Serve with white rice and small red kidney beans, or Gallopinto.
+Salpicón may be served immediately or toasted slightly in a skillet.
+To toast in a large skillet, melt butter over medium-high heat.
+Add beef and cook, stirring, until beef is beginning to crisp and dry out, about 15 minutes.
+Serve right away with white rice and small red kidney beans, or gallopinto.

 |Nutrition Facts (per serving)|